Penpalmap/penpalmap-front/README.md

-# Penpalmap-front
+# Meetmapper-front

 ## About penpalmap-front

-UI for Penpalmap project.
+UI for Meetmapper project.
 Based on Next.js and Chakra UI.

 ## Prerequisites